Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: FULLY SYMMETRIC CASE: , Fully symmetric case: q+ = q-, D+ = D-

 Here we defined the Debye length $\lD$ as a constant in terms of the initial density $n_0$ by $\lD^{-2} = 2 n_0 \beta e^2/(\varepsilon_r \varepsilon_0) = 8\pi\lB n_0$, where $\lB=\beta e^2/(4\pi\varepsilon_r \varepsilon_0)$ is the Bjerrum length.

 We proceed by making the equations nondimensional, according to the mapping described in Table \ref{tab:units}.
-The system is completely described by the two dimensionless parameters $\epsilon=\lD/L$ and $v=\beta e V_0$, that we will keep using thoroughout the rest of the paper.
+The system is completely described by the two dimensionless parameters

+that we will keep using throughout the rest of the paper.
 Note that $\epsilon$ can be, but need not be, a small quantity, while, as long as we deal with the linear regime, $v$ has to be much smaller than unity.

 In these units, \Eqref{eq:DebyeFalkenhagen} is readily rewritten as

 and the Poisson equation~\eqref{eq:poisson} reads

 The boundary condition in \Eqref{eq:bcflux} can be written in terms of the charge density upon linearization: